Orthopaedic and Neurological Conditions in Dogs

 Massage can help by:

 Massage has been shown to help improve this condition.
-The increased lymphatic function generated during a massage improves the transfer of nutrients to, and removal of toxins from, the joints.
-The reduces inflammation and its associated pain.
+The increased lymphatic function generated during a massage improves the transfer of nutrients to, and removal of toxins from congested muscles and joints.
+This reduces inflammation and its associated pain.
 Massage can also help osteoarthritis by:

 - Increasing circulation

 - Decreasing inflammation

 The hip joint is formed of a ball and socket.
 The ball at the end of the thigh bone should fit snuggly into a socket on the pelvis.
 In the case of Hip Dysplasia the hip socket has not developed properly and formed more of a shallow hollow into which the ball of thigh bone fits rather loosely.

 The muscles and tendons that hold the joint in place are also poorly developed causing the ball to move around in the joint as it bears weight.
 This causes abnormal wear and tear to the hip joint causing further degradation until the joint no longer functions properly.

 Arthritic changes begin to appear.
 These include signs of wear to the femoral head, a rough appearance to the joint surfaces, and the growth of arthritic bone spurs.
 The development of lameness appears unpredictable, some dogs may go most of their lives without lameness while others become lame as puppies.